DevOpsAutomationLabs/ELM_Velocity/docs/enablement/index.md

 ### What is a Velocity Plugin

-Included as part of a Velocity installation are plugins which allow the Velocity Administrator to create connections between delivery pipeline applications and synchronize data between Velocity and the integrated application repository data (ELM, Jira, GitHub, DevOps Control, etc).
+Included as part of a Velocity installation are plugins which allow the Velocity Administrator to create connections between delivery pipeline applications and synchronize data between Velocity and the integrated application's repository data (ELM, Jira, GitHub, DevOps Control, etc).
 Each plugin defines an expected record type and communication method.
 Communication can be uni-directional or bi-directional.
-To use a plug-in, you must configure an integration.
+To use a plug-in, you must first configure an integration.
 There are multiple ways to configure an integration:

 - Create an integration definition on the Plugins tab of the Integrations page.
 - Install the plug-in and then create an integration definition.